-13.0.0 Addressing in a Quantitative Manner the Desired Future Conditions.
+13.0.0 Addressing the Desired Future Conditions.

 To achieve the Desired Future Condition adopted by GMA 9 For the Edwards Group of the Edwards Trinity (Plateau) and the Hill Country Trinity Aquifer.

 Groundwater Management Area 9 has adopted a Desired Future Condition (DFC) for the Edwards Trinity Plateau and the Hill Country Trinity aquifer.